habitry/habitry_source/Templates/07-announcing-teams.md

 ##Post #2: Announcing Teams

 **Note:** Assuming you have enough people in your group, this post announces teams to clients and explains why they are useful to them.
+Some general tips:

+- Teams of 8-12 work best.
+- We suggest providing team names.
+Pick something that you think you're target audience will like.
+We've found teams named after animals and superheroes work well.
+We'd love to hear what names you come up with!

 Hey [Insert Group Identity Label.
 E.g., "Fat Loss Rockstars"]!